DoTMob/DDOS-Deflate/README.md

 <h2>DDOS Deflate</h2>

-DDOS Deflate is a lightweight bash shell script designed to block DOS attacks.
-It does not fully protect against large DDOS attacks, but it is helpful.
-It uses netstat command to track and monitor all the IP addresses making connections to the server.
+DDOS Deflate is a lightweight bash shell script designed to block DOS attacks{}.
+It does not fully protect against large DDOS attacks (like gaint tech companies), but it is helpful.
+It uses netstat command to track and monitor all the IP addresses making connections to the server and/or your home network.
 Whenever it detects the number of connections from a single node exceeding certain pretest limits which are defined in the configuration file, the script will automatically block that IP address through IP tables or APF according to the configuration.
 We can use the command below to list IP address connected to the server along with their total number of connections.
+And check my other repo for <br>IPTABLES RULES </br> for further Logical LOCK/CODE defi.
 <br />```netstat -ntu | awk ‘{print $5}’ | cut -d: -f1 | sort | uniq -c | sort -n```<br />

+<h1> Just a some friendly advice- <br> KEEP IT SIMPLE when seting up the 1st LaY for a LOCK/CODE defi. </h1>br> </h1>

 <h1>DDOS Deflate Installation</h1>